Run for Charity

 You don't have to organise your own charity running event to fundraise for the charity of your choice.
 Many organised charity races, large and small, will let you raise money for any charity you wish.
 Searching online for charity runs in and around your local area is a great place to start; and, not only will you be raising money for a good cause, but you're also likely to meet new people with shared interests, either while training or at the event itself.
-If you do wish to organise your own fundraising running for charity event, have a look at our holding your own event page.
-We can get you into a race such as Great North Run Charity places.
+If you do wish to organise your own fundraising running for a charity event, have a look at our holding your own event page.
+We could get you into a race such as the Great North Run via a Charity place.

 If you’re thinking about taking up a charity challenge this year to raise money for Alder Hey, and you're new to running, the best way of getting started is to join your local Park Run, sign up to the Couch to 5k programme or start jogging in your local area.
 It’s always best to speak to a health professional before starting any new strenuous exercise regime, especially if you have a medical condition which could be affected by running.